 Repetition: As in music or poetry, the principle of repetition enhances the work.
 This can mean the repetition of a form into a "motif," as in Andy Warhol's soup cans, or it can mean the repetition with variation of a theme - of shape, color, image, etc. For example, repeating an element with a slight variation can be like an echo - or the repetitions can form a pattern within the work.
 Repetition, pattern and rhythm are often interrelated.

 Formal elements, and pictorial elements and principles are used in all art, commercial as well as fine.
 However, the use of formal and pictorial elements and principles was stronger in art through the "end" of the modern movement - to about 1955 - than it is in contemporary art.
 Modern art particularly was characterized by great formal experimentation in color, space and composition, and great formal 'rigor' in painting.
 In the mid-1950's in America, when Pop art began, the formal rigor was loosened somewhat, and the period following the end of modern art has become known as post-modern, implying this lessening of severity of formal principles.
-The loftiness and seriousness of Abstract Expressionism, for example, is hard to extend to Andy Warhol's soup cans, Roy Lichtenstein's comic strip paintings, or Claes Oldenburg's giant clothespin.
+The loftiness and seriousness of Abstract Expressionism, for example, is hard to extend to Andy Warhol's soup cans, Roy Lichtenstein's comic strip paintings, or Claes Oldenburg's giant clothespin sculpture.
 Although many Pop works retain serious formal pictorial elements, the attitude in general has loosened.
 Art has now become global, with artists of many cultures and diverse types of training contributing to "world" art, as in "world" music, and they are influencing one another freely.
 I think the emphasis in art has shifted from the "formal" values of color, space, composition, etc. to the content, or meaning, of the work.
 And the forms art takes have exploded - no more just painting on canvas, or sculpture on a pedestal.
 Mediums are used interchangeably, from text to video to installation sculpture which is not solid, but diaphanous, and big enough to fill a large gallery.
 Visual artists working as conceptual artists, for instance, use whatever medium expresses their idea - whether sculptural, photographic, literary, musical, etc. The confines of categories and labels have been torn down - artists are now free to invent their own format, principles and elements, which can be anything from bodily fluids to tinfoil to seed pods to already-existing buildings, creating works of art that exist independently of formal principles, where pictorial elements and principles are irrelevant.
+The work of art may not even be tangible.
 This anything goes atmosphere is invigorating and exciting - but I would recommend that students start at the beginning, and master the traditional elements and principles of composition, before taking the dive.

 Positive/negative space: In this charcoal drawing, the black and dark gray areas represent the "positive" space; the white and light gray areas are the "negative" space.
 (The white highlights on the forms, however, become part of the positive space of these forms.)